 We here follow \cite{Schulz2022} by considering fixed bins and estimate only the corresponding probabilities as output of the NN.
-In the simulations study, the edges are given by 50 equidistant empirical quantiles of the training data (unique to the second digit), and for the case study, we use a semi-automated procedure specific to the application that is described in detail in \cite{Schulz2022}.
-As for DRN, the parameters can be estimated via CRPS minimization or maximum likelihood.
+In contrast, we here standardize the target variable and define the bin edges based on quantiles of the standard normal distribution.
+For prediction (and evaluation), the bin edges can easily be transformed back to the original scale of the target variable.
+As for DRN, the NN can be trained via CRPS minimization or maximum likelihood.
 Here, we use the latter, which corresponds to minimizing the categorical cross-entropy, a standard approach for classification tasks in machine learning.